Qarik-Group/operator-workshop/instructor/lab-2/README.md

 delete-environment (5 mins)

-bosh-lite create-env (10 minuntes)
+bosh-lite create-env (10 mins)

 ## Team Up Cheat Sheet

-The users need to logout and re-authenticate to the new BOSH-lite director.
+The users need to logout and re-authenticate to the new BOSH-lite director before they can deploy again.

 ```
 $ bosh logout